Increase in eosinophil cationic protein is one of the reasons for the cerebrovascular diseases and related neurological disorders

 - condition-factors — factors that enable the launching of the spasm mechanism even when minor trigger-factors occur.
 Not all people suffer from vascular spasms, whereas everybody is exposed to trigger-factors, so it is the presence of condition-factors that may differentiate an ill person from a healthy one.

 In case of the author, problems with the cervical spine do not completely explain the observed symptoms either.
-First of all, personal observations show that triggers are sometimes the events not connected with the cervical spine, for example, eating a lot of sweets (probably, due to a vasoconstrictive effect of insulin), smoking (vasoconstrictive effect of nicotine) or bright light.
+Firstly, personal observations show that triggers are sometimes the events not connected with the cervical spine, for example, eating a lot of sweets (probably, due to a vasoconstrictive effect of insulin), smoking (vasoconstrictive effect of nicotine) or bright light.
 Secondly, at certain moments (especially at the end of 2014), spasms were caused by as little as brushing teeth or a slightest turn of the head, while in other periods there were no spasms for weeks with the same trigger-factors.
 At the same time, no considerable changes in the state of the cervical spine were observed.

 One of the first directions of investigating condition-factors was the study of the renin-angiotensin system.
-It was assumed that it’s dysfunction may be a predisposing factor for vascular spasms.
+It was assumed that its dysfunction may be a predisposing factor for vascular spasms.
 Specifically, it was supposed that spasms are caused by the dysfunction of vascular endothelium, which could have meant that the impact on the vessels (in case of trigger-factors) made the vessel wall produce vasoactive substances (endothelin and angiotensin converting enzyme), leading to the spasm further along the blood vessels.